technosoftware-gmbh/opcua-solution-net/documentation/Installation.md

 ## Installation .NET

 Please follow instructions in this [article](https://dotnet.microsoft.com/en-us/learn/dotnet/hello-world-tutorial/intro) to setup the dotnet command line environment for your platform.
-As of today, .ENT 8.0, .NET 7.0 or .NET 8.0 is required.
+As of today, .NET 8.0, .NET 7.0 or .NET 6.0 is required.
 The article describes the installation of .NET 8.0.101 for Windows, Linux and macOS.
 This version also works with the OPC UA Client and Server Solutions we provide in this GitHub repositories.